rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 >Example:
 ><CITE>Anno QVI seqVItVr VICtorIae honores, Castra ferente IVXta DettIngaM Ipso Rege GeorgIo In agro.
 Ipsis Calendis Januarii [1744]</CITE>

 <a name="5.23.31.3">5.23.31.3</a> **Very long dates**.
 If the date on the preferred source of information is very long, substitute for it a formalized statement in square brackets.
+If the supplied date includes a day/month, use the pattern: day, month, year.
 Make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) concerning the source and form of the statement if considered important (see [5.24.36.2](/DCRMR/ppdm/Note-on-publication-statement/#5.24.36.2)).

 >Example:
 >Date of publication: <CITE>[21 February 1476]</CITE>